iIns0mn1a/JavaII2025/Programming Assignments/FInalProject/README.md

   - maybe make another method for main to call after making the option1 object?
 - i think plan of attack should be to get option 1 to work later maybe?
 - ask for help.

+0 is red x
+1 is blue I (informaiton) (default)
+2 is yellow caution sign
+3 is green question box
+plain_message shows no icon